Center for Global Health Policy and Politics

 Georgetown University School of Health

-The Center is housed across Georgetown’s Law and Health centers, in recognition that addressing today’s major health challenges–from policy on HIV, COVID-19, and TB to health equity and health system accountability–require a multi-disciplinary approach.
+The Center is housed across Georgetown’s Law and Health centers, in recognition that addressing today’s major health challenges–from policy on women’s health and pandemic response to health equity and health system accountability–require a multi-disciplinary approach.

 Featured Work